gcapes/git-course/_episodes/02-local.md

 {: .bash}

 All files that are in *common* are now tracked.
-We would also have to add journal.txt in the staging area.
+We would also have to add journal.md in the staging area.
 But there is a shortcut.
 We can use `commit -a`.
 This option means "commit all files that are tracked and that have been modified".